 At an elevation of 10,530 feet, Summit Station is located at 72° 36′ North, 38° 25′ West on the summit of the Greenland ice sheet.

-Thule Air Base is located 900 miles South of the North Pole at 76° 32′ North, 68° 50′ West.
-Proper clearances must be obtained for accessing Thule.
+Pituffik Space Base (formerly Thule Air Base) is located 900 miles South of the North Pole at 76° 32′ North, 68° 50′ West.
+Proper clearances must be obtained for accessing Pituffik.

 The East Greenland Ice core Project (EGRIP) site is an international field camp 200 km from the ice divide.